-You could definitely benefit from the extra money though as you continue to pay off debt and build up your financial house.
+You could certainly benefit from the extra money though, as you continue to pay off debt and build up your financial house.
 So, read on for some tips and resources to help you figure out if starting a side gig is right for you.

 Money in Side Gigs

 According to a recent survey by BankRate.com, annual earnings for the average side hustler exceed $8,200, or $686 per month to be exact.

 And those working at least once a month at a side gig – versus those who don’t record any hours at least once each month – are averaging extra cash to the tune of $836 per month!